 - I almost always add a bit of sugar when cooking kraut; sugar, apple, and apple juice help balance out the acidity of the sauerkraut.

 Other ingredients: caraway seeds (try not to leave them out, they have a lovely flavor), bay leaves, onion, salt, and pepper.
-You can also add some juniper berries, I usually do, but I forgot this time.
+You can also add some juniper berries, which I usually do, but I forgot this time.

 - Season the meat generously with salt and ground black pepper.
 Rub the spices slightly into the meat (1).